Nature Immersions and Mental Health

 How to Find a Nature Immersion

-Adventure nature immersions are best when facilitated by experts who can offer expertise and wisdom related to the activities, the individual skills, and the region.
-Adventure Recovery offers customized one-on-one or small group immersive experiences tailored to desired outcomes.
-We have seen first hand the amazing shifts that can come from taking time away from our normal routine and learning new, empowering skills.
+Adventure nature immersions are best when facilitated by professional guides or therapists who can offer expertise and wisdom related to the activities, the individual skills, and the geographic regions.
+Adventure Recovery offers one-on-one or small group immersive experiences tailored to desired outcomes.
+Amazing shifts can come from taking time away from the normal routine, applying new tools and learning empowering skills.

-Outdoor expeditions are positive for the AR team, providing the opportunity to teach others how to do the things we love.
-The model is simple, clients decide where in North America they wish to be, what activities they’d like to explore, for how many days, the challenge level, etc. Immersions are facilitated by our most seasoned guides and can include clinical elements if so desired.
+Outdoor expeditions provide the opportunity to do the things we love.
+The model is simple, clients decide where they want to go, what activities they’d like to explore, and for how many days, at what challenge level, etc. Immersions are facilitated by seasoned guides and can include clinical elements.
 If you are interested in this type of experience, contact us at info@adventurerecovery.com